 All solicitors shall immediately move from a location if so ordered by any police officer or Town officer on grounds that the location is unsafe.
 Refusal to obey such order shall be grounds for suspension or revocation of the license.
 Such order may be appealed to the Town Board in the manner set forth herein.

 The licensing officer shall provide a standard application form for use for the registration of solicitors.
-Upon request to the licensing officer, or as otherwise provided, any person or entity may obtain in person, by mail, or facsimile a copy of this application form.
+Upon request to the licensing officer, or as otherwise provided, any person or entity may obtain in person, by mail, or facsimile, a copy of this application form.
 Each application form shall require disclosure and reporting by the applicant of the following information, documentation, and fee:

 Review of written disclosures.
-An affirmation that the applicant has received and reviewed the disclosure information required by this chapter.
+An affirmation that the applicant has received and reviewed the disclosure information is required by this chapter.

-The applicant's true, correct and legal name, including any former names or aliases used during the last 10 years;
+Applicant's true, correct and legal name, including any former names or aliases used during the last 10 years;

-The applicant's telephone number, home address and mailing address, if different;
+Applicant's telephone number, home address and mailing address, if different;

 If different from the applicant, the name, address, and telephone number of the responsible person or entity;